 - Departments should review and discuss assessment results, direct and indirect measures of student performance, and institutional data, to evaluate student learning (including all campuses and online).

 - Chairs and directors are responsible for implementing and using assessment of student learning in their programs and departments.

 - Undergraduate programs are required to have student learning outcomes, an assessment plan, a curriculum map, direct and indirect measures, and use of assessment.
 ATL supports programs wanting to develop or revise these elements, see Key Assessment Elements at WSU.

 - Degree programs, including professionally accredited programs, report annually on assessment.
-See annual WSU-wide program assessment summaries.
+See Program Assessment Reporting.